firozkhan18/Java-Evaluations/java-basic-exercises.md

 {0, 0, 0},
 };
-Sample Output: Unique paths from top-left corner to bottom-right corner of the said grid (considering some obstacles): 2 Click me to see the solution
+Sample Output: Unique paths from top-left corner to bottom-right corner of the said grid (considering some obstacles): 2

-138. Write a Java program to find the longest words in a dictionary.
+### 138. Write a Java program to find the longest words in a dictionary.
 Example-1:
 {
 "cat",